collectivenectar/soundslip/README.md

 Considered additional features:

-1) larger file sizes (full songs or wav/aiff/flac)
+1) larger file sizes (full songs or wav/aiff/flac) with GridFS
 2) group audio files as packs or albums
 3) Sample history page -> See if other users have used this sample in any of their songs/samples, with links
 4) Decentralized hosting for all aspects of the app, including user authentication, i.e. Running a node or using metamask.
 5) Cryptocurrency integration for file access paygates.
+6) Virtual folders for DAW integration(search for files hosted from inside DAW?)

 Concerns: